mila-andreani/climate-change-dataset/README.md

 # Dataset description and Code

 The dataset contains annual longitudinal data concerning climate-related variables and GDP.
-The folder **_'hist'_** contains historical data from 1995 to 2014 of 210 countries, whereas the folder **_'proj'_** contains annual projected data of the climate-related variables as formulated in the Coupled Model Intercomparison Project Phase 6 (CMIP6) from 2015 to 2100 under four different scenarios: SSP1, SSP2, SSP3, SSP5.
+The folder **_'hist'_** contains historical data from 1995 to 2014 of 210 countries, whereas the folder **_'projections'_** contains annual projected data of the climate-related variables as formulated in the Coupled Model Intercomparison Project Phase 6 (CMIP6) from 2015 to 2100 under four different scenarios: SSP1, SSP2, SSP3, SSP5.

 The dataset contains also the stationarised version of the historical and projected dataframes.